 Feeling tired is a very common side effect of hormonal therapy.
 Regular physical activity can help reduce tiredness.
 Hot flushes may make sleeping difficult, so managing these may help you to sleep better.
-We have more information in our booklet Coping with fatigue (tiredness) - see page 136.
+You may find our booklet Coping with fatigue (tiredness) helpful - see page 122.